nascarsayan/dotfiles-nu/README.md

     atuin init nu | save -f atuin.nu zoxide init nushell | save -f zoxide.nu
     ```
     - I edited [zoxide.nu](./3p-configs/zoxide.nu) because it was using some deprecated / removed commands.
     - I edited [atuin.nu](./3p-configs/atuin.nu) and [zoxide.nu](./3p-configs/zoxide.nu) so that `use` command can also be used to import those files.

+- The [git aliases](./aliases/git.nu) was downloaded from [nu-scripts](https://github.com/nushell/nu_scripts/blob/main/aliases/git/git-aliases.nu)

+- The [kubectl aliases](./aliases/kubectl.nu) was downloaded from [kubcetl-aliases](https://github.com/nascarsayan/kubectl-aliases)

 ### Installation